Disaster Preparedness and Business Continuity for Florida Businesses

 Ensuring Northwest Florida is Open for Business

 You spent a lot of time, money, and effort building up your business, so you want to protect it.
-Disasters of all types, whether man-made (cyber attack or data breach, loss of a key employee, road construction that displaces traffic, supply chain interruption, etc.) or a natural disaster (hurricane, flood, drought, freeze, etc.), can threaten businesses no matter where they are located.
+Disasters of all types, whether man-made (cyber attack or data breach, loss of a key employee, road construction that displaces traffic, supply chain interruption, etc.) or a natural disaster (hurricane, flood, drought, freeze, etc.), can threaten businesses no matter where they’re located.
 These interruptions can make it difficult for small businesses to keep the doors open.
 To improve your chances of staying in business should the worst happen, every business owner should have a plan in place.

 How We Can Help